oferwald/transposh/readme.txt

  * Spanish translation by [Angel Torregrosa](http://wordp.relatividad.org)
  * German translation by [Jenny Beelens](http://www.professionaltranslation.com)
  * Turkish translation by [Semih Yeşilyurt](http://kingdroid.net)
+ * Portuguese (Brazil) translation by [Amilton Junior](http://www.dicasemgeral.com)

 == Changelog ==
+= 2012/09/03 - 0.8.4 =
+ * Integration with [One Hour Translation professional](http://transposh.org/redir/oht) translation service
+ * Fixed flag of Swahili to Tanzania as noted by Ed Jordan
+ * Live backup now includes a daily backup
+ * Fixes to backup, seems there was a big problem with data compactation
+ * Fix for a parser bug when having translate in default language following a select element
+ * Fixed XSS reported by [Infern0_](​http://www.seqrity.pl)
+ * Added global function to return the current language "transposh_get_current_language()"
+ * Seems like Lybia has a new flag
+ * Fixed widget IDs containing / so that we'll pass w3c validation
+ * Updated jQueryUI to 1.8.23 to avoid conflict with jQuery 1.8 used by some themes
-= 2012/05/28 - 0.8.3 =
+ * Portuguese (Brazil) translation by [Amilton Junior](http://www.dicasemgeral.com) = 2012/05/28 - 0.8.3 =
  * Fix break in feeds with params noticed by Marco Raaphorst
  * Maintanance button now attempts to create database tables